 Sustainable tourism in Scotland is a passion of mine.
 When I hiked the Scottish National Trail I fell head over heels for Scotland’s landscape and I made a promise to myself to protect it fiercely.

-But there is good news: we lessen our impact on Scotland and still enjoy her bonnie hills, bustling cities and colourful coastline.
+But there is good news: we lessen our impact on Scotland and still enjoy her bonnie hills, bustling cities and colourful coastline, IF you implement as many of these tips for sustainable travel in Scotland as possible.

 What is Sustainable Tourism?